codefordurham/school-navigator/docs/server-setup.rst

 states specific to this project are contained within the ``conf`` directory at the root of the repository.

-For more information see the doc:`provisioning guide </provisioning>`.
+For more information see the :doc:`provisioning guide </provisioning>`.

 Layout